GportDev/CSC-1300/Module6.md

 ## Using loops to precess files

 The stream extractor `>>` returns *true* when a value was successfully read, and *false* otherwise.
-So, we can use it to make conditions to while/do-while loope
+So, we can use it to make conditions to while/do-while loop

 ```cpp
 while(inputFile >> number) {